RedisLabs/redis-enterprise-azure/README.md

     TODO: change this value before use.

     rlec_admin_account_password: database administration password for RLEC
     cluster.
 TODO: change this value before use.

-    rlec_node_services: services to enable on all nodes (data, index, query etc.).
-All deployments do the simpler homogenious deployment with the same services on all nodes.
-    "data" service is always required and other services are optional.

-    cluster_ramsize: initial data service RAM quota per node. can be changed under settings tab in the RLEC web console.

-    cluster_index_ramsize: initial index service RAM quota per node. used if index service is enabled. can be changed under settings tab in the RLEC web console.
 ````

 **Azure Config Settings:**